You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 And with respect to the FBI, we see that Jim Comey's actions are sufficiently questionable that the internal watchdog at DOJ thinks that they merit an independent review.

-So I think Donald Trump is just trying to uh cling to whatever legitimacy still is in effect here.
+So I think Donald Trump is just trying to cling to whatever legitimacy still is in effect here.

-You're did you hear the whole thing?
+Did you hear the whole thing?

-I mean, this guy's telling you what he honestly believes that Trump knows he lost, and he's clinging to this illegitimate victory by a thread.
+I mean, this guy's telling you what he honestly believes, that Trump knows he lost, and he's clinging to this illegitimate victory by a thread.

 It's hanging by a thread, and you can see it.